usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

 such specific list that the Department could provide is unlikely to be helpful given the rapid pace at which software and contractors’ availability changes.
-Public entities may find it useful to consult other publicly available resources that can assist in selecting accessibility evaluation tools and experts.
-166 Public entities do not need to wait for the Department’s guidance before consulting with technical experts and using resources that already exist.
+Public entities may find it useful to consult other publicly available resources that can assist in selecting accessibility evaluation tools and experts. {% fn 166 %} Public entities do not need to wait for the Department’s guidance before consulting with technical experts and using resources that already exist.